Promoting renewable energies in Amazonia

 Many indigenous communities in the Amazon have no access to the public electricity grid or rely on the very oil companies that threaten their existence.
 Electricity is often made by polluting generators and petroleum lamps are often used for lighting, which is extremely harmful to health and the environment.
 To address these challenges and advance its own solutions, COICA is working on a renewable energy strategy.
 The Climate Alliance is supporting this strategy with its Energy Fund.

-Initiatives such as the basic provision with electricity through solar lamps or pilot projects with solar-powered boats enable indigenous communities to access clean and affordable energy.
-These measures suit the local conditions and can be implemented by the communities themselves.
+Initiatives such as the basic provision with electricity via solar lamps or pilot projects with solar-powered boats enable indigenous communities to access clean and affordable energy.
+Such approaches are adapted to local conditions and implemented by the communities themselves.

-In order to promote these approaches, donations are collected from Climate Alliance members in Europe and passed on to COICA and its member organisations for specific projects.
-The project initiatives come directly from indigenous partners and are supported after consultation with Climate Alliance.
+To promote these approaches, Climate Alliance collects donations from members across Europe and passes these on to COICA and its member organisations for use in for specific projects.
+The project ideas come directly from our indigenous partners.
+Each is supported after consultation with Climate Alliance.

-As a non-profit association, Climate Alliance can issue donation receipts for tax purposes.
-Please contact Thomas Brose for further information at t.brose(at)climatealliance.org
+As a non-profit association, Climate Alliance can issue donation receipts for tax purposes so please be sure to include your email address with your bank transfer.

 Want to learn more?
 Contact Thomas Brose at t.brose(at)climatealliance.org for further information.